The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Introduction

 A \emph{partial order} is a pair $P=(U,R)$, where $U$ is a finite set and $R$ is an irreflexive transitive binary relation on $U$.
-Whevener $(x,y)\in R$ for two elements $x,y\in U$, we write $x<_{P}y$.
+Whenever $(x,y)\in R$ for two elements $x,y\in U$, we write $x<_{P}y$.
 If $x<_{P}y$ or $y<_{P}x$, then $x$ and $y$ are \emph{comparable}, otherwise they are \emph{incomparable }. $P$ is a \emph{linear order} if every pair of elements in $U$ are comparable.
-Furthermore, $P$ is an \emph{interval order} if each element $ x\in U$ is assigned to an interval $I_{x}$ such that $x<_{P}y$ if and only if $I_{x}$ lies completely to the left~of~$I_{y}$.
+Furthermore, $P$ is an \emph{interval order} if each element $ x\in U$ is assigned to an interval $I_{x}$ on the real line such that $ x<_{P}y$ if and only if $I_{x}$ lies completely to the left~of~$I_{y}$.
 One of the most fundamental notions on partial orders is \emph{dimension}.
-For any partial order $P$ and any class $\mathcal{P}$ of partial orders (e.g.~linear order, interval order, semiorder, etc.), the $\mathcal{P}$\emph{-dimension}~of~$P$ is the smallest $k$ such that $P$ is the intersection of $k$ orders from $ \mathcal{P}$.
-In particular, when $\mathcal{P}$ is the class of linear orders, the $\mathcal{P}$-dimension of $P$ is called the \emph{dimension} of $P$.
-Although in most cases we can efficiently recognize whether a given partial order belongs to a class $\mathcal{P}$, this is not the case for higher dimensions.
-For example, due to a classical result of Yannakakis~\cite {Yannakakis82}, it is NP-complete to decide whether the dimension, or the interval dimension, of a partial order is at most $k$, where~$k\geq 3$.
+For any partial order $P$ and any class $\mathcal{P}$ of partial orders (e.g.~linear order, interval order, semiorder, etc.), the $\mathcal{P}$\emph{ -dimension}~of~$P$ is the smallest $k$ such that $P$ is the intersection of $ k$ orders from $\mathcal{P}$.
+In particular, when $\mathcal{P}$ is the class of linear orders, the $\mathcal{P}$-dimension of $P$ is known as the \emph{ dimension} of $P$.
+Although in most cases we can efficiently recognize whether a partial order belongs to a class $\mathcal{P}$, this is not the case for higher dimensions.
+Due to a classical result of Yannakakis~\cite{Yannakakis82}, it is NP-complete to decide whether the dimension, or the interval dimension, of a partial order is at most~$k$, where~$k\geq 3$.

-There is a natural correspondence between graphs and partial orders.
-For a partial order ${P=(U,R)}$, the \emph{comparability} (resp.~\emph{ incomparability}) \emph{graph} $G(P)$ of~$P$ has elements of $U$ as vertices and an edge between every pair of comparable (resp.~incomparable) elements.
-A graph $G$ is a \emph{(co)comparability graph} if $G$ is the (in)comparability graph of a partial order $P$.
-For any graph $G=(V,E)$ and any graph class $\mathcal{G}$, the $\mathcal{G}$ \emph{-cover number} of $G$ is the smallest $k$ such that $ E=\bigcup_{i=1}^{k}E_{i}$, where $G_{i}=(V,E_{i})\in \mathcal{G}$, $1\leq i\leq k$; in this case the graphs $\{G_{i}\}_{i=1}^{k}$ are a $\mathcal{G}$ \emph{-cover} of $G$.
-For several graph classes $\mathcal{G}$ it is NP-complete to decide whether the $\mathcal{G}$-cover number of a graph is at most $k$, where $k\geq 3$, see e.g.~\cite{Yannakakis82}.